-The Municipality is located in the northern parts of Limpopo Province (coordinates 23° 00' 00'' S 29° 45' 00'' E) approximately 100km from the Zimbabwean Beit bridge Border post along the N1 Route (See Locality Map below), and is situated in Limpopo province under Vhembe District Municipality.
-In terms of the geographical area covered by the municipality, Makhado is the largest municipality within Vhembe district with the total area of 8567, 38 km2 (or 856 738ha) and strategically located on a macro scale along a major passage between South Africa and the rest of the African continent.
-According to 2011 Census the population is estimated at approximately 516 031 and based on the vastness of the rural populace the municipality can be classified as predominately rural, with very high levels of unemployment and poverty, the major economic activities include agriculture, timber, industries and education.
+The Municipality is located in the northern parts of Limpopo Province (coordinates 23° 00' 00'' S 29° 45' 00'' E) approximately 100km from the Zimbabwean Beit bridge Border post along the N1 Route (See Locality Map below) and is situated in Limpopo province under Vhembe District Municipality.
+In terms of the geographical area covered by the municipality, Makhado has the total area of 7606, 06 km2 (or 760506ha) and strategically located on a macro scale along a major passage between South Africa and the rest of the African continent.
+The total population of Makhado has decreased from 516 031 to 502 397(based on the 2022 census outcome) due to new demarcation of the municipality boundaries.
+The number of households have increased from 134889 to 140338 (Census 2022) household with 3 109 Communal container/central collection point (Census 2022).
+The municipality can be classified as predominately rural, with very high levels of unemployment and poverty, the major economic activities include agriculture, timber, industries and education.